rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 </article>
 ```
 You can also change the title and description in this new page, as well.
-Now, if you click on the navigation links, we have two working pages!
+Now, if you click on the navigation links, you have two working pages!

 ### Styling the page
 We have a functional webpage, but it would be nice to make everything look a bit better.